Simply Equal: Background

 Tension surrounding gay and lesbian issues had been mounting for years in Lawrence, in Kansas, and in the United States:

-In 1983 Kansas becomes the first state to amend its incest law specifically to make same-sex incest a crime.
+In 1983 Kansas became the first state to amend its incest law specifically to make same-sex incest a crime.

-In 1986 the Lawrence City Commission refuses to acknowledge Gay and Lesbian Awareness Week.
-After complaints from the LGBT community, the Lawrence Department of Human Relations conducts a study which confirms local incidents of discrimination against gays and lesbians.
+In 1986 the Lawrence City Commission refused to acknowledge Gay and Lesbian Awareness Week.
+After complaints from the LGBT community, the Lawrence Department of Human Relations conducted a study which confirms local incidents of discrimination against gays and lesbians.
 They recommend that the words "sexual orientation" be added to the city's existing anti-discrimination ordinance.
-For two years, the issue will be left untouched.
+For two years, the issue was left untouched.

-In 1988, pressured by the local group Citizens for Human Rights in Lawrence, the city commission decides to vote on adding sexual orientation to the city's existing anti-discrimination ordinance.
-Opposition exists from the Alliance of Citizens for Traditional Values, who state that the city's study does not prove discrimination.
+In 1988, pressured by the local group Citizens for Human Rights in Lawrence, the city commission decided to vote on adding sexual orientation to the city's existing anti-discrimination ordinance.
+Opposition existed from the Alliance of Citizens for Traditional Values, who stated that the city's study does not prove discrimination.
 They argued that including "sexual orientation" would force local businesses to establish affirmative action for gays.
 Influenced by the religious right, the commission votes 3–2 against the proposed amendment.

-In 1989 the Christian Coalition of America is founded by Pat Robertson.
+In 1989 the Christian Coalition of America was founded by Pat Robertson.

-polarizing issue in the 1995 City Commission elections
+Polarizing issue in the 1995 City Commission elections

 On November 16, 1994, after more than two year's work, Simply Equal delivered copies of its report to City Hall with a cover letter requesting a study session and passage of the amendment.
 On January 18, 1995, over 100 people attended the study session at City Hall.
 Simply Equal co-chairs Lynne Green and Ben Zimmerman, together with Dennis Saleebey (chair of the KU task force on lesbian, bisexual, and gay concerns), spoke in favor of the amendment.
 Rev. Leo Barbee opposed it.
 At the end of the study session, City Commissioner Doug Compton presented the commission with a list of 33 questions to which he would like answered before the amendment goes to a vote.

 Of the thirteen candidates who ran in the primary election, eight supported amending the Human Relations Ordinance to include sexual orientation (or Simply Equal).
 On February 28, the primary election narrowed the field to six candidates to run for three Commission seats in general election.
 The Freedom Coalition supported Lena Johnson (who lost), John Nalbandian (a current commissioner up for re-election who came in first), and Allen Levine (who finished sixth).
 Doug Compton, a current commissioner up for re-election and still undecided on Simply Equal, came in fourth after Bonnie Augustine and Jo Barnes, and just ahead of Carl Burkhead, all of whom opposed Simply Equal.
 In summary, a Simply Equal supporter received the most votes, followed by four Simply Equal opponents, and a sixth person who supported Simply Equal.